 Common anti-patterns

-Problem: Teams are declared autonomous but do not receive shared capabilities for contracts, quality, and discoverability.
+Problem: Teams are declared autonomous but get no shared capabilities for contracts, quality, and discoverability.
+Autonomy without a foundation just turns into fragmentation.

-Fix: Build platform layer + governance minimum first, then scale federation.
+Fix: Build the platform layer and a governance minimum first, then scale federation.

 One MPP as the universal answer

-Problem: MPP may cover part of OLAP serving, but not ingestion reliability, ownership, and contract management.
+Problem: MPP may cover part of OLAP serving, but it does not own ingestion reliability, contracts, or accountability for the result.

-Fix: Treat MPP as one serving component inside a broader data platform architecture.
+Fix: Treat MPP as one serving component inside a broader data platform, not as the platform itself.

 Raw data without product ownership

-Problem: No one owns semantic quality, so downstream teams build conflicting metrics and business logic.
+Problem: No one owns the meaning of the data, so downstream teams build conflicting metrics on top of the same tables.
+The mismatch eventually surfaces in business reports.

-Fix: Assign data product owners and publish explicit quality/freshness SLOs.
+Fix: Assign data product owners and publish explicit quality and freshness SLOs.

 Technology-first, outcome-last

-Fix: Tie every platform initiative to business metrics: lead time, reliability, or cost per query.
+Fix: Tie every platform initiative to a business metric: lead time, reliability, or cost per query.

 Patterns that consistently work

-- Data contracts as mandatory interfaces between producer and consumer teams.
+- Data contracts as mandatory interfaces between producer and consumer teams: change a schema and you don't silently break someone else's pipeline.

-- Standardized Bronze/Silver/Gold layers plus a semantic layer for predictable data flow.
+- Standardized Bronze/Silver/Gold layers plus a semantic layer give a predictable data flow instead of a pile of ad-hoc transforms.

-- Product-oriented ownership with SLOs for freshness, completeness, and schema stability.
+- Product-oriented ownership with SLOs for freshness, completeness, and schema stability — every data product has an owner, not just an author.

-- FinOps loop for data platform: compute budgeting, storage optimization, chargeback/showback.
+- A FinOps loop for the data platform: compute budgeting, storage optimization, showback and chargeback so cost is visible to whoever creates it.

 180-day implementation roadmap